Start a conversation

 Explanation

-Our definition of '2X learning' is straightforward: it occurs when a student's Observed Growth is double their Projected Growth.
-The Projected Growth represents expected progress for students in similar circumstances, so achieving twice this amount indicates 2X learning!
+Our definition of '2X learning' is straightforward: it occurs when a student's Observed Growth is double their expected progress (Projected Growth) over a year.

-NWEA uses a more complex calculation method that is difficult for students and parents to interpret.
-There are also key differences in how we measure growth compared to NWEA:
+NWEA uses a more complex calculation method that allows test-to-test comparison, but is difficult for students and parents to interpret.

-Therefore, we do not recommend comparing our session snapshots growth indexes and NWEA's MAP reports unless you are looking for a reference.
+Therefore, avoid comparing our session snapshots indexes and NWEA's MAP reports unless you are looking for a baseline reference.

 FAQ

-1. Why don't I see '2X learning' on my session snapshot despite NWEA's MAP reports showing relevant growth?
+1. Why don't I see '2X learning' on my session snapshot despite NWEA's MAP reports showing relevant growth in my previous test?

 Our team uses year-to-year data, while NWEA uses test-to-test comparisons.
 '2X learning' will only appear after a full year of comparative data is available.